abey79/vpype/README.md

 ### Data model and units

 Being designed for plotter data, all _vpype_ understands is lines.
 Specifically, straight lines.
-This makes _vpype_ a very poor general purpose vector graphics tool, but hopefully a decent one when dealing with graphics files sent to plotters.
+This makes _vpype_ a very poor general purpose vector graphics tool, but hopefully a good one when dealing with graphics files sent to plotters.
 When loading geometries from existing SVG file (using the `read` command), curved paths such as Bezier curves or ellipses are converted into multiple, typically small segments.
 The quantization interval is 1mm by default, but can be changed with the `--quantization` option of the `read` command.